microsoft/CloudAdoptionFramework/README.md

 This reference architecture includes a minimum set of configurations and resources as a starting point to present the different security services, tools and resources that Azure is offering.
 It is not meant to be a "best practice guide" for everybody.

 After the initial deployment, it is expected each customer will have to adapt the final setup based on the size of the organization and the security needs of the business.
-For bigger/complex organizations, this reference implementation will not be enough and we **highly** recommend checking the [Enterprise-Scale reference architectures](https://github.com/Azure/Enterprise-Scale).
+For bigger/complex organizations, this reference implementation will not be enough and we **highly** recommend exploring the [Enterprise-Scale reference architectures](https://github.com/Azure/Enterprise-Scale).

 While this reference architecture works at subscription level, Enterprise-Scale uses management groups which will allow scaling and configuration much better while adopting Azure Security for more complex scenarios.
 Having the ability to assign different policies depending on the management group, allows fine tuning the security rules to avoid having to define exceptions for specific cases.